Strathmore Wills and Estates Lawyers

 • Naming potential guardians for dependent children;

-• Arranging for the succession and transition of business ownership and operations or the inheritance of company shares;
+• Planning for the succession and transition of business ownership or company shares;

-• Ensuring the support of dependent or adult children and their education; and
+• Planning for the needs of dependent or adult children; and

-• Setting aside assets for local causes or charities.
+• Setting aside assets for charitable causes or organizations.

 • Notifying beneficiaries;

-Frequently Asked Questions About Wills and Estates in Calgary & Strathmore
+Frequently Asked Questions About Wills and Estates in Strathmore

 Why do I need a will?

 A will allows you to determine how your assets will be distributed after your death and who will administer your estate.
-Without a valid will, Alberta legislation determines how your estate is distributed, which may not reflect your wishes.
+Without a valid will, Alberta’s Wills and Succession Act sets out how property is distributed, which may not reflect your wishes.

 When should I update my will?

-You should review your will regularly and update it after significant life events such as marriage, divorce, the birth of a child, the death of a beneficiary, the acquisition of significant assets, or major changes to your financial circumstances.
+You should review your will regularly and consider updating it after significant life events such as marriage, divorce, the birth of a child, the death of a beneficiary, the acquisition of significant assets, or major changes to your financial circumstances.

 What is probate in Alberta?

-Probate is the court process that confirms the validity of a will and authorizes the personal representative to administer the estate.
-Financial institutions and other organizations often require a Grant of Probate before releasing estate assets.
+Probate is a court process that confirms the validity of a will and the authority of the personal representative to administer the estate.
+Whether probate is required can depend on the assets and circumstances of the estate.

 What happens if someone dies without a will in Alberta?